matfroh/abl_emh1_modbus/README.md

 # Home Assistant AddOn for setting max current on ABL EMH1 charger over RS485 MODBUS

-Allows you to connect the ABL EMH1 charger over RS485 modbus connection to homeassistant and update the max charging current, read sensors and enable or disable the charger.
-The RS485 connection typically can happen over a USB or any other serial signal converter.
+Allows you to connect the ABL EMH1 charger over RS485 modbus connection or over a TCP/IP to serial converter to homeassistant and update the max charging current, read sensors and enable or disable the charger.
+The RS485 connection typically can happen over a USB or any other serial signal converter enabled over TCP/IP.
+Be aware that no support can be offered for configuring such a network device.
+This code will simply transport the Modbus message to a network enabled Modbus device.
 This extension is also able to detect if the charger is 16A or 32A ready.